The School & NYCB

 The creation of the New York City Ballet in 1948 is a milestone in the history of the School of American Ballet, for it marked the realization of George Balanchine and Lincoln Kirstein’s primary goal in founding SAB: to create an American ballet company.
 Since then, the School and NYCB have been intimately linked.

 New York City Ballet provides invaluable performing experience for many SAB students in a number of ballets featuring roles for children, allowing an exciting glimpse into the rewards of disciplined training.
-Such exposure was critical to Balanchine’s own early ballet training in Russia, and he and his successor, Peter Martins, have given generations of young American dancers the same opportunity on the nation’s premier ballet stage.
+Such exposure was critical to Balanchine’s own early ballet training in Russia, and he and his successors have given generations of young American dancers the same opportunity on the nation’s premier ballet stage.
 Even when not performing, students are encouraged to attend NYCB performances, and complimentary tickets are regularly provided for many performances during the Company's eight-week-long Winter and Spring repertory seasons.

 Both the School and NYCB are constituents of the world-famous cultural center Lincoln Center for the Performing Arts.
 Both occupy studios in Lincoln Center's Samuel B. and David Rose Building, and the Company performs in the David H. Koch Theater, located a short walk across the plaza.
 The School invites professionals to visit and take class, and members of NYCB and other companies are often present in advanced classes, providing students with intimate exposure to the discipline and talent of some of the world's most accomplished dancers.